Upcoming EventsSee All Events »

 Amateur athletes Matthew Balzer (Reno, Nev.) and Hannah Rae Finchamp (Altadena, Calif.) earned Off-Road Triathlete of the Year accolades.
 Balzer was the first amateur finisher at the XTERRA USA Championships, and he was the top American in the 30-34 age group at the XTERRA World Championships, finishing as the third American amateur overall.
 Finchamp, who competed in the 15-19 age group in 2013, was the first amateur woman to cross the line at the XTERRA West Championship and XTERRA Worlds.

-Josiah Middaugh (Boulder, Colo.) and Emma Garrard (Park City, Utah) were named Elite Off-Road Triathletes of the Year for 2013.
+Josiah Middaugh (Vail, Colo.) and Emma Garrard (Park City, Utah) were named Elite Off-Road Triathletes of the Year for 2013.
 Middaugh was the winner of the XTERRA Southeast and XTERRA West Championships, and he was the first American finisher at the XTERRA USA Championships, where he was second overall, and XTERRA Worlds, where he finished fourth in the field.
 Garrard returned to racing in 2013 after giving birth to her son, and she was the top American finisher at the XTERRA USA Championships and XTERRA Worlds, finishing fourth and fifth overall, respectively.

 Men’s Off-Road Triathlete of the Year: Matthew Balzer (Reno, Nev.)

 Women’s Off-Road Triathlete of the Year: Hannah Rae Finchamp (Altadena, Calif.)

 Men’s Elite Off-Road Triathletes of the Year: Josiah Middaugh (Boulder, Colo.)

 Women’s Elite Off-Road Triathletes of the Year: Emma Garrard (Park City, Utah)